naumazeredo/imgui-rs/docs/upgrading-imgui.md

    With this step, we now have new C bindings to the desired version of Dear ImGui.

-5. Back in the root of the imgui-rs repo, run `cargo xtask bindgen`
+5. Back in the root of the imgui-rs repo, run `cargo xtask bindgen-cli`

     This step generates `imgui-sys/src/bindings.rs` etc which are then used by `imgui/src/*`